curator8/web_dev_101/README.md

 # Web Development 101

-This repository narrates our experience of learning web development through weekly projects.
+Through weekly projects, this repository showcases our experience on learning web development.

 ## Motivation

 We hope to be "Job-ready" with our professional portfolios by end of September 2023!